conan-io/docs/reference/commands/creator/create.rst

       --ignore-dirty        When using the "scm" feature with "auto" values, capture the revision and url even if there are uncommitted changes
-       --build-require       The provided reference is a build-require -m [MANIFESTS], --manifests [MANIFESTS]
+      --build-require       The provided reference is a build-require --require-override REQUIRE_OVERRIDE
+                            Define a requirement override
+      -m [MANIFESTS], --manifests [MANIFESTS]
                             Install dependencies manifests in folder for later verify.
 Default folder is .conan_manifests, but can be